 You might also be asked to stop taking some medications for as long as a week before you have it done.

 It’s rare to have problems after a laryngoscopy, but it can still happen.
 Some of these complications include:

 If you were given anesthesia, you might feel nauseous or sleepy afterward.
 You might have a dry mouth or a sore throat.
 These are common reactions to the anesthesia.

 You can suck on ice or gargle with salt water to ease a sore throat.
 Over-the-counter pain relievers or throat lozenges can help as well.

 If doctors took a tissue sample, the results may take 3 to 5 days to come back.
-She might schedule another appointment to talk about what she found.
+They might schedule another appointment to talk about what they found.